-One of the most common questions brides and grooms have is, "How many of our invited wedding guests will accept and actually show up on our big day?"
-Figuring out how many people to invite is an art, not a science, but there are some general guidelines that will help you out when it comes time to plan your wedding attendance.
+One of the most common questions brides and grooms have is, "How many of our invited wedding guests will accept and show up on our big day?"
+Figuring out how many people to invite is an art, not a science, but some general guidelines will help you out when it comes time to plan your wedding attendance.

 Separate Your Wedding List Between Local and Out-Of-Town Guests